stremsdoerfer/Nikka/README.md

 }
 ```

-What is great with StreemNetworking, is that it's highly scalable, and modular.
+What is great with Nikka, is that it's highly scalable, and modular.
 So you are able to define your endpoints wherever you want.
 Here is a nice way of presenting your endpoints and using them:

 ```swift